apache/flagon-useralejs/README.md

 - Added support for logging from HTML Forms
 - Added SessionId persistence via SessionStorage
 - Exposes a wide range of functions to support custom logging with UserALE.js
-- Added support for passing Auth-headers via log pipeline to back-end
+- Added support for passing auth-headers via log pipeline to back-end
 - Added additional log fields: browser type and version, inner width/height (for heatmaps)

 See our [CHANGELOG](https://github.com/apache/incubator-flagon-useralejs/blob/master/CHANGELOG.md) for a complete list of changes.